WARRIOR SERIES (Four Paintings)

 We Were Born to Bloom

 The Betta fish stirs the memory of the ancient Warrior Archetype—a sacred force dwelling deep within the soul.
-This warrior does not rise for ego or conquest, but moves in quiet devotion—to defend love, uphold peace, honour justice, and protect all that is holy and life-giving on this Earth.
+This warrior does not rise from ego or conquest, but moves in quiet devotion—to defend love, uphold peace, honour justice, and protect all that is holy and life-giving upon this Earth.

-Life on Earth can be harsh—many of us struggle each day just to survive.
+Life on Earth can be harsh; many of us struggle each day simply to survive.
 And yet, we were born to bloom.
 But how can we truly bloom when survival feels like a constant battle?
-Perhaps the answer lies in the mystery—in surrendering to the unknown, in learning to trust what we cannot see.
-Even in the darkest of soil, a seed holds the memory of light.
+Perhaps the answer lies in the mystery—in surrendering to the unknown, in learning to trust what cannot be seen.
+Even in the darkest soil, a seed carries the memory of light.

 A flower does not bloom because others do.
 It blooms because its time has come.
 It does not wonder whether it will be plucked or left to fade.
 It simply blooms.